seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 Not so, neither:
 Some villain, ay, and singular in his art.
 Hath done you both this cursed injury.
-I’ll give but notice you are dead and send him
+I'll give but notice you are dead and send him
-Some bloody sign of it; for ’tis commanded
+Some bloody sign of it; for 'tis commanded
-I should do so: you shall be miss’d at court,
+I should do so: you shall be miss'd at court,
 And that will well confirm it.

 **IMOGEN**